 For the purpose of analysis, the environmental impacts were divided into a construction impacts and operations impacts:

-Construction Impacts: includes areas where construction activities would be conducted plus buffer zones of varying sizes around those areas, and the areas that would be inundated by under the alternative reservoir sizes.
+Construction impacts: includes areas where construction activities would be conducted plus buffer zones of varying sizes around those areas, and the areas that would be inundated by under the alternative reservoir sizes.

-Operations Impacts: include areas potentially impacted by operations of the Project to divert and deliver water and maintenance of the Project facilities.
+Operations impacts: include areas potentially affected by operations of the Project to divert and deliver water and maintenance of the Project facilities.

-The analysis used multiple factors to account for the potential effects of the Project on State and federally-listed species and their critical habitats, special-status species and their aquatic habitat, and other species of management concern and their aquatic habitats (see below for additional discussion).
-Where data were available, several analytical tools, including water operations/hydrologic models (e.g., California Water Resources Simulation Model II [CALSIM II], Delta Simulation Model II [DSM2]), were used to screen for potential direct and indirect effects and where the results indicated essentially no difference between the Project and No Action, no effect was assumed.
+The analysis used multiple factors to account for the potential effects of the Project on State and federally-listed species and their critical habitats, special-status species and their aquatic habitat, and other species of management concern and their aquatic habitats.
+Where data were available, several analytical tools, including water operations/hydrologic models (e.g., California Water Resources Simulation Model II [CALSIM II], Delta Simulation Model II [DSM2]), were used to screen for potential direct and indirect effects and where the results indicated essentially no difference between the Project and No Action, no effect and no adverse effect were assumed.
 Areas of no effect included the Trinity River, Trinity Lake, and the San Joaquin River watershed upstream of the Delta.
+As discussed in Chapter 2, Trinity River water would not be called upon for use nor its operations be affected by the Proposed Project [or Action] and are not discussed or analyzed further in this chapter.
 The presence of species and their required habitat in the Project area affected by construction further defined the geographic extent of the study area.

+The effects analysis presented in Chapter 11 is based on the comparison of the NAA to the performance of alternatives 1, 2, and 3 in the models mentioned above.
+The NAA in these model runs represent existing conditions and do not incorporate a climate change scenario.
+The effects of climate change on the performance of the alternatives are analyzed in Chapter 28.

+Climate change is likely to alter temperature and hydrologic patterns in the Sacramento Valley.
+Heat waves are expected to become longer and more spread out geographically, with higher daytime and nighttime temperatures and fewer cooling days.
+The Sacramento Valley will likely see rainier winter storms, more extreme floods, and greater floodplain vulnerability.
+On the dry extreme, the region will see increased dryness in dry years and more extreme droughts.
+As precipitation falls more often as rain rather than snow, streamflow timing will shift from spring to winter in Sacramento Valley (Houlton and Lund 2018).
+These impacts may result in reduced Delta exports and reservoir carryover storage.
+Climate change in critically dry years may cause storage to decrease in Shasta Lake by about 200 TAF across all months (Chapter 28).

+Under climate change scenarios analyzed in Chapter 28, proposed diversions at RBPP and GCID PP would increase in January through March of wet years compared to alternatives 1, 2, and 3 without climate change.
+This likely reflects more precipitation falling as rain rather than snow.
+The Project would continue to increase Shasta storage from June to October for alternatives 1, 2, and 3 compared to the NAA with climate change.
+While not offsetting the entire expected reduction in storage attributable to climate change in NAA, the increased storage will assist in managing the effects of climate change.
+In addition, for alternatives 1, 2, and 3, the Project could augment flow through the Delta in October and contribute to Delta outflow during dry conditions, which would help limit increases in Delta salinity.

 Tables 11-1a and 11-1b summarize the CEQA determinations and NEPA conclusions for construction, operation, and maintenance impacts, respectively, between alternatives.